unbibium/dcpu-cbmbasic/README.md

   cases like division by 5 or 3.
 * Comparison operators for strings and variables, NOT, AND, and OR.
 * String literals and concatenation.
-* Allocating, setting, and retrieving string variables like A$
+* Allocating, setting, and retrieving:
+  * String variables like A$
-* Allocating, setting, and retrieving float variables like A
+  * Float variables like A
+  * Integer variables like A%
+* One-dimensional arrays for all the above types

 Just about anything else won't work, and may even crash the machine.
 Here's what's missing, in the rough order of when I'm going to add it:
+* Multi-dimensional arrays
-* the functions MID$, ASC, and VAL
+* the functions MID$, and VAL
-* Integer variables like A%
-* Arrays
 * Program storage (LOAD, SAVE, VERIFY)
 * Garbage collection
 * File access (OPEN, CLOSE, GET, GET#, INPUT#, PRINT#, CMD)